wp-plugins/yith-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH Live Chat Make your client comfortable as in a physical shop.
+YITH Live Chat, an exceptional plugin to make your clients feel comfortable as in a physical shop.
+Ask for information and get immediate feedback

 == Description ==